mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 ## Saving and Loading Data

-MLRL-Testbed allows saving data gathered during experiments to output files or printing it on the console.
+The package mlrl-testbed allows saving data gathered during experiments to output files or printing it on the console.
 Previously saved data can also be loaded in subsequent experiments.
 In the following, we list all command line arguments concerned with this functionality.

 - `--base-dir` (Default value = `experiments/<yyyy-mm-dd_HH-MM>`, e.g., `experiments/2025-07-13_01-20`, depending on the current date and time) An absolute or relative path to a directory.
 If relative paths to directories, where files should be saved, are given, they are considered relative to the directory specified via this argument.